clairesbaffe/positivarium-front/README.md

 ## Notes

-- The front-end communicates with a custom REST API (see back-end repo for details)
+- The front-end communicates with a custom REST API (see [back-end repo](https://github.com/clairesbaffe/positivarium-api) for details)
 - Only minimal unit testing is implemented as a proof of concept
-- Some features are still in progress or planned (see roadmap in project documentation)
+- Some features are still in progress or planned

 ## License